The 4 Types of Airspeed: How Each Works (Complete Guide)

 Groundspeed (GS)

-Groundspeed is the speed at which the airplane is actually moving over the ground.
-Groundspeed takes your true airspeed and adjusts for wind.
-A tailwind pushes the plane faster relative to the ground than to the airmass, so the groundspeed would be higher than the true airspeed.
 A headwind slows the plane’s forward progress relative to the ground while increasing its speed relative to the airmass, so the groundspeed would be lower than the true airspeed.

-Groundspeed is used by pilots when making time and distance calculations.
+Ground speed is used by pilots when making time and distance calculations.

 True Airspeed (TAS)

-True airspeed is the speed the airplane moves at in relation to the air mass it is flying through.
+True airspeed TAS is the speed the airplane moves at in relation to the air mass it is flying through.
 If the air is perfectly still and the aircraft is flying straight and level, the true airspeed will be the same as groundspeed.
-True airspeed is calculated by taking the indicated airspeed and adjusting for pressure and temperature variables.

 If the airplane is flying into a headwind, the true airspeed will be higher than groundspeed.
-This is because the plane and the air mass are moving in opposite directions, so they pass each other more rapidly and the pitot tube reads a higher pressure and therefor a higher true airspeed.
+This is because the plane and the air mass are moving in opposite directions, so they pass each other more rapidly and the pitot tube reads a higher pressure and therefore a higher true airspeed.

 The inverse is true with a tailwind.
 In this case, the true airspeed will be less than groundspeed because the air mass is moving with the airplane, so the relative speed between the plane and the air is less than it is between the air and a stationary point on the ground.